chronicc/ansible-essentials/README.md

 ## Vault

-The password is `ziquutoi4deiBahT6bee` and must be stored in `~/.ansible/vault-ansible-essentials`.
+The password is `ziquutoi4deiBahT6bee` and must be stored in `~/.ansible/vault-ansible-essentials` or triggered on the command line with `--ask-vault-pass`.

 ## Concepts used in this repository